dsgriffin/nft-sales-twitter-bot/README.md

 ## Credits

-[Kenryu42](https://github.com/kenryu42) for their help on adding seaport support
+[Kenryu42](https://github.com/kenryu42) for their help on adding Seaport support

 ## License 📃